 - Cash transactions over $10,000.

-Who you shouldn’t give them to
+Who you shouldn’t give your social security number to

 By “shouldn’t” I really mean “don’t have to” but use caution.
+Some of these organizations will ask and include them on forms but you don’t really actually need to share that information.

 - University and other schools;